Robert A. Taft: Death and legacy

 In April 1953, Taft checked into Walter Reed Army Medical Center.
 He had been suffering from pain in his hips for some time and had recently played a round of golf with President Eisenhower, which he was barely able to finish.
 Doctors there put the Senator through a battery of tests, but they were not conclusive; it was suspected that Taft may have been suffering from arthritis or perhaps had a tumor somewhere in his lower extremities.

 On May 26, Taft returned to Cincinnati where he underwent another round of medical testing at Holmes Hospital.
 Biopsies were done on several nodules on his head and abdomen, which came back as malignant.
 On June 7, he entered New York Hospital for more tests and treatment; to keep the news that he might have cancer a secret he registered under the assumed name "Howard Roberts, Jr.".
-While it was agreed that Taft in fact had cancer, the physicians treating him were not in agreement on how to treat him, especially considering that none of them were aware where the primary tumor was (a postmortem examination discovered the tumor originated in the senator's pancreas).
+While it was agreed that Taft in fact had cancer, the physicians treating him were not in agreement on how to treat him, especially considering that none of them were aware where the primary tumor was (a postmortem examination discovered the tumor originated in his pancreas).
 Some thought that surgery to remove the tumors would be the best option for Taft, while others felt the cancer had spread too far and thus palliative care, specifically X-ray therapy, was preferable.
-On June 10, 1953, Taft held a press conference in which he announced his illness and transferred his duties as Senate Majority Leader to Senator William F. Knowland of California.
+On June 10, 1953, Taft held a press conference in which he announced his illness and transferred his duties as Senate majority leader to Senator William F. Knowland of California.
 He did not resign his Senate seat and told reporters that he expected to recover and return to work.